Operation Rolling Thunder: Background

 Questions then arose among the U.S. administration and military leadership as to the best method by which Hanoi (the perceived locus of the insurgency) could be dissuaded from its course of action.
 The answer seemed to lie in the application of air power.
 By 1964 most of the civilians surrounding President Lyndon B. Johnson shared the Joint Chiefs of Staff's collective faith in the efficacy of strategic bombing to one degree or another.
 They reasoned that a small nation like North Vietnam, with a tiny industrial base that was just emerging after the First Indochina War, would be reluctant to risk its new-found economic viability to support the insurgency in the south.
 Constantly affecting this decision-making process were fears of possible counter moves or outright intervention by the Soviet Union, China, or both.
 The civilians and the military were divided, however, on the manner of affecting Hanoi's will to support the southern insurgency.
 The civilians thought in terms of changing the regime's behavior while the military men were more concerned with breaking its will.

-In August 1964, as a result of the Gulf of Tonkin Incident, in which U.S. naval vessels were attacked by North Vietnamese patrol boats, Johnson ordered retaliatory air strikes (Operation Pierce Arrow) launched against the north.
+In August 1964, as a result of the Gulf of Tonkin Incident, in which U.S. naval vessels were attacked by North Vietnamese patrol boats, Johnson commenced Operation Pierce Arrow, which launched retaliatory air strikes, against the north.
 (Note: See Edwin E. Moise, Tonkin Gulf.)
 This did not, however, satisfy the military chiefs, who demanded a wider and more aggressive campaign.